 Reimbursement of reasonable travel and accommodation costs for PhD students from Europe will also be possible.

 The first day of the workshop, Wednesday 6.10.2021, will take place entirely online.
-The next two days will take place on-site, with most speakers physically present unless stated otherwise in the program below.
+The next two days will take in a hybrid manner, with most speakers physically present unless stated otherwise in the program below.
 However, online attendance of the workshop for all the three days will be possible using the zoom link below.